Magnetic Resonance Imaging-Guided Focused Ultrasound

 - Pain palliation for patients with metastatic bone cancer;

-Magnetic resonance imaging (MRI)-guided high-intensity ultrasound ablation of uterine fibroids is specifically identified by the following category III CPT codes, introduced in July 2004:
+MRI-guided high-intensity ultrasound ablation of uterine fibroids is specifically identified by the following category III CPT codes:

 0071T: Focused ultrasound ablation of uterine leiomyomata, including MR guidance; total leiomyomata volume of less than 200 cc of tissue